 Without thinking I sat back down again.
 What on earth was happening?
 Where was that voice coming from?
 My whole mind was yelling at me to get up and run as fast as I could but my body was not responding.
 It was as if I was glued to the bench.
-Suddenly an extremely bright beam of light appeared from out of the sky, flickered a little, then disappeared.
-In its wake it left a tall man in a blue boiler suit.
+Then an extremely bright beam of light appeared from out of the sky, flickered a little, then disappeared.
+In its wake, it left a tall man in a blue boiler suit.

-“Don’t be alarmed sir.
+“Don’t be alarmed, sir.
 I’m not here to harm you.
 My name is Perkins and I’m part of the maintenance crew.
 Well actually my name isn’t Perkins but I thought it best to adopt an earthling name so as to put you at your ease.
 The same is true of my appearance.
 This is not really what I look like but I thought this human form would be less likely to distress you.
 Now if you don’t mind sir, I just need to give you a quick injection.
 Don’t look so worried you won’t feel a thing.”

-All fairly routine stuff, but to be able to do it quickly and efficiently we have to stop the earth for about an hour.
+All fairly routine stuff, but to be able to do it quickly and efficiently we have to stop the Earth for about an hour.
 We find it best to put everybody to sleep during that period, that way we can get on with our work without any interruptions.

 Looks like the injection is beginning to work sir, that’s right just close your eyes and relax.
 Another twenty minutes or so and we will be finished, then you can all get back to your hectic lives.
 You won’t even know we’ve been here.
 Sweet dreams sir.”